 AtaGenix Laboratories

-Release time: 2025-08-20 View volume: 5
+Release time: 2025-08-20 View volume: 537

-Abnormal energy metabolism in tumor cells is considered a key mechanism in promoting tumor initiation and progression, with the glycolysis pathway being particularly critical.
-This study focuses on the Ste20-like kinase (SLK) alternative splicing event, revealing that its variant SLKv enhances the production of phosphoenolpyruvate (PEP) by promoting phosphorylation at the S2 site of Enolase 1 (ENO1), thereby accelerating glycolysis and driving tumor development.
-Using samples from liver cancer patients, cell lines, and animal models, the research team systematically elucidated the mechanism of the “SLKv–ENO1–PEP” metabolic acceleration axis in tumors and proposed the potential therapeutic value of targeting this pathway.
+Abnormal energy metabolism is a hallmark of tumor cells, with the glycolysis pathway playing a particularly critical role.
+This study focused on an alternative splicing event of Ste20-like kinase (SLK), revealing that its variant SLKv enhances phosphoenolpyruvate (PEP) production by phosphorylating Enolase 1 (ENO1) at the Ser2 site, thereby accelerating glycolysis and driving tumor progression.
+Using liver cancer patient samples, cell lines, and animal models, the research team systematically elucidated the mechanism of the “SLKv–ENO1–PEP” metabolic acceleration axis.
+The findings were published in Cancer Research (2025, DOI: 10.1158/0008-5472.CAN-25-0523).

 Contact Us